Investigate Your Tracing Data

 Response: the data that was sent in the request (a response to the request).

 Dependencies: a list of other traces in your distributed system that use the selected component.

 Exceptions: this section appears whenever a component through an exception.
 The captured exception will display, including the exception message and the stack trace.

-If any part of the trace failed, the numbered arrow representing that component will appear in red and an exclamation icon (!) appear to catch your attention.
+If any part of the trace failed, an exclamation icon (!) appear to catch your attention.
 The same icon will appear in orange/ yellow if an exception occurred or a component passed but not necessarily as it should.